excludarr/excludarr/README.md

 ```

 > NOTE: If you want to exclude any of the series listed in the table, just copy the title and paste it in your configuration file under `sonarr -> excludes`.
+> NOTE: If you want to exclude movies with a specific tag on Sonarr, just add the tag label to `sonarr -> tags_to_exclude`.

 ### Re-add